Joint Health Supplement for Runners

 A healthy knee contains about 2 milliliters of synovial fluid and a hyaluronic acid concentration of 2.5 to 4.0 milligrams per milliliter.
 HA production appears to decrease with age.
 It is a major component of skin, where it draws in and holds water, helps keep skin firm and resilient, and supports tissue repair.
 It supports the regeneration of connective tissue throughout the body.
 And it is a primary component of the vitreous humor which fills your eye, giving it shape and protecting it against impact.

 A form of HA has been used since the 1970s and 1980s in eye surgery.
 Another, injectable form of HA is used to increase the viscosity of the joint fluid, lubricating and cushioning arthritic knees.
-Like Alleviate, these special forms of HA are derived from rooster combs, which are one of nature's richest sources of hyaluronic acid.
+These special forms of HA are derived from rooster combs, which are one of nature's richest sources of hyaluronic acid.